Create a Branded Website: How to Inject Branding into Your Business Website

 Ideally, you should only use one or two typefaces and not too many fonts (styles).
 This helps create a coherent and professional appearance and achieve faster loading times.

-An example of effective use of fonts is the New York Times website, which uses a classic and easy-to-read serif font for its articles, living up to its reputation as a trusted source.
+An example of effective font use is the New York Times website, which uses a classic, easy-to-read serif font for its articles, living up to its reputation as a trusted source.

 Consistent Imagery